thiagomaf/PYcellsegmentation/README.md

 # Advanced Cell Segmentation & Analysis Pipeline using Cellpose

 This project provides a Python-based pipeline for segmenting cells in microscopy images using Cellpose.
-It features batch processing for parameter optimization and a sophisticated summary tool for comparative analysis, including consistency-based cell coloring and Dice scores against a consensus segmentation.
+It supports applying multiple parameter sets across a common list of images, configurable GPU usage, and outputs raw segmentation masks, cell coordinates, and a sophisticated summary image for comparative analysis.

 ## Core Components

 1.  **`src/segmentation_pipeline.py`**:
     *   Performs cell segmentation using various Cellpose models and parameters.
-    *   Processes a batch of experiments defined in `parameter_sets.json`.
+    *   Reads a `parameter_sets.json` file which defines:
+        *   A global list of input image filenames (`global_image_filename_list`).
+        *   A list of parameter configurations (`parameter_configurations`).
+    *   Applies each active parameter configuration to every image in the global list.
-    *   Outputs for each experiment:
+    *   Outputs for each job (parameter config + image combination), saved in a unique subfolder:
         *   Raw integer-labeled segmentation mask (`_mask.tif`).
         *   Cell coordinates (centroids) in JSON format (`_coords.json`).
+    *   Logs all executed jobs and their status to `results/run_log.json`.
-    *   Supports CPU-based parallel processing for multiple experiments.
+    *   Supports CPU-based parallel processing for multiple jobs.

 2.  **`src/create_summary_image.py`**:
-    *   Analyzes the results from `segmentation_pipeline.py`.
+    *   Analyzes the results from `segmentation_pipeline.py` by reading `results/run_log.json`.
-    *   Generates a consensus probability map from all experiment masks.
+    *   Generates a consensus probability map from all processed masks (from active jobs).
-    *   Calculates Dice similarity scores for each experiment against the consensus.
+    *   Calculates Dice similarity scores for each job's mask against the consensus.
     *   Creates a summary image (`segmentation_summary_consistency.png`) where:
-        *   Each experiment's segmentation is overlaid on the original image.
+        *   Each job's segmentation is overlaid on its original image.
-        *   Segmented cells are colored based on their consistency with the consensus (red for low, green for high).
+        *   Segmented cells are colored based on their consistency with the consensus.
-        *   Dice scores are displayed for each experiment.
+        *   Dice scores are displayed for each job.

 ## Features

-*   Batch segmentation with configurable parameters per run (`parameter_sets.json`).
+*   Batch segmentation: apply multiple parameter sets to multiple images.
+*   Centralized image list for batch runs via `parameter_sets.json`.
 *   Choice of Cellpose models (`MODEL_CHOICE`).
 *   Adjustable segmentation parameters: `DIAMETER`, `FLOW_THRESHOLD`, `MIN_SIZE`, `CELLPROB_THRESHOLD`.
-*   Configurable GPU usage per experiment (with caveats for parallel processing on a single GPU).
+*   Configurable GPU usage per parameter configuration.
 *   Option to force grayscale processing.
 *   Advanced summary visualization with cell consistency coloring and Dice scores.
+*   Detailed logging of executed jobs in `results/run_log.json`.

 ## Installation